CityPulse/Knowledge-Acquisition-Toolkit/README.md

 # KAT (Knowledge Acquisition Toolkit)

-<b> KAT1.0 will not be updated- please refer to KAT2.0 GitHub for further updates- </b>
+<b> KAT1.0 will not be updated anymore- please refer to KAT2.0 GitHub for further updates- </b>
 https://github.com/CityPulse/Knowledge-Acquisition-Toolkit-2.0

 To run KAT go to view folder and run KATView.py